tob-har/audiocraft-cablesGUI/README.md

 #### Where are the models stored?

-Hugging Face stored the model in a specific location, which can be overriden by setting the `AUDIOCRAFT_CACHE_DIR` environment variable for the AudioCraft models.
+Hugging Face stored the model in a specific location, which can be overriden by setting the `AUDIOCRAFT_CACHE_DIR` environment variable.
-In order to change the cache location of the other Hugging Face models, please check out the [Hugging Face Transformers documentation for the cache setup](https://huggingface.co/docs/transformers/installation#cache-setup).
-Finally, if you use a model that relies on Demucs (e.g. `musicgen-melody`) and want to change the download location for Demucs, refer to the [Torch Hub documentation](https://pytorch.org/docs/stable/hub.html#where-are-my-downloaded-models-saved).

 ## License